MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Planner/planner-limits-for-admins.md

 ms.service: o365-administration
 ms.localization_priority: medium
 ---
-# Microsoft Planner Limits for admins
+# Microsoft Planner limits for admins

 There are important limitations one should know when using a [Planner for admins](planner-for-admins.md).
 These limits apply to projects and tasks.